datalad-handbook/book/docs/basics/101-133-containersrun.rst

 One core feature of the ``datalad containers`` extension is that it registers computational containers to a dataset.
-This is done with the :command:`datalad containers-add` command.
+This is done with the :dlcmd:`containers-add` command.
 Once a container is registered, arbitrary commands can be executed inside of it, i.e., in the precise software environment the container encapsulates.
-All it needs for this it to swap the :command:`datalad run` command introduced in section :ref:`run` with the :command:`datalad containers-run` command.
+All it needs for this it to swap the :dlcmd:`run` command introduced in section :ref:`run` with the :dlcmd:`containers-run` command.

 Let's see this in action for the ``midterm_analysis`` dataset by rerunning the analysis you did for the midterm project within a Singularity container.